-Breaking the Habit: 11 Tips for a Healthier Relationship with Your Tech
+Breaking the Habit: 11 Tips for a Healthier Relationship with Your Electronics

 While it’s never been easier to track your health and fitness using technology, ironically, overusing electronics can be hugely detrimental to a healthy lifestyle.
 Hunching over a smartphone screen constantly leads to bad eyesight, poor posture, and can even increase anxiety.

 On top of that, our phones are major distractors– recent surveys indicate Americans check their phones 96 times per day, or about once every ten minutes!
 But that doesn’t mean you have to throw your phone away completely to form a healthier relationship with your technology.

 We’ve put together a list of simple ways to stop doom-scrolling and be more mindful of time spent online.
 If you’re looking for a way to unplug more often and break your screen addiction, these ideas should help.